Mickey Vernon: Early life

+Professional career and military service

+Minor leagues

+Vernon played for three Minor League Baseball (MiLB) teams before making his Major League debut on July 8, 1939; and then spent one more MiLB season before permanently becoming a Major League player.

+In 1937, he played for Jacobs and the Easton Browns, who were affiliated with the American League's St. Louis Browns.
+Vernon played in 83 games for the Browns, with a .287 batting average, ten home runs and 64 runs batted in (RBI) in just 300 at bats.

+Vernon was signed by the original Washington Senators as an amateur free agent in 1937.
+In 1938, he played for the Greenville Spinners of the Class B South Atlantic (Sally) League.
+He played first base and batted .328, with 84 runs scored, 72 RBIs, 31 doubles, 12 triples, an .820 OPS (on-base plus slugging) and only one home run.
+He was sixth in the Sally League in batting average among players with over 500 at bats.
+In 1939, he played in 69 games for the Single-A Springfield Nationals, the Senators' affiliate in the Eastern League, before being called up to the Senators in early July.
+He was hitting a league leading .343 at the time he was promoted to the Major Leagues.

+After playing a portion of the 1939 season with the Senators, Vernon spent most of 1940 playing for the Double-A Jersey City Giants of the International League.
+He hit .283 in 569 at bats, with nine home runs.
+This was his last season in Minor League Baseball.

+Major leagues

 Vernon played for 14 full major league seasons (400 at bats or more) in his 20-year career.
 He wound up batting over .335 twice, over .300 five times, and over .290 nine times.
 He was a two-time American League batting champion.
-In 1946, his .353 batting mark eclipsed Ted Williams' .342 by 11 points.
+In 1946, his .353 batting mark eclipsed Ted Williams' .342 by 11 points (both of whom were returning from military service after World War II).
 Then, in 1953, Vernon's .337 average denied Cleveland's Al Rosen (.336) the Triple Crown by just one one-thousandth of a point.
 The following year, 1954, Vernon had a career-high 20 home runs, 97 RBIs, and 14 triples.
 He led the AL with 33 doubles and 67 extra-base hits.
 He also had 294 total bases, which was second in the AL, behind Minnie Miñoso.

-Over time, Vernon became one of the best-liked ballplayers, mainly through his unique personality and charismatic, but quiet, style.
-On September 1, 1960, after a season spent as the Pittsburgh Pirates' first-base coach, Vernon was placed on the active list when MLB rosters expanded to 40 men.
-He appeared in nine regular-season games as a pinch hitter for Pittsburgh, notching an RBI single and an intentional walk in his nine plate appearances to become one of only 29 players in baseball history to have appeared in a major league game in four decades.
-By his final game played, on September 27, 1960, he was, at 42, the oldest player in the National League by almost a year, and one of the most popular figures in the game.

-He appeared in 2,409 MLB games without playing in the postseason, third most in history behind Ernie Banks and Luke Appling.
-Notably, on September 25, 1960, during Vernon's time on the active list, the Pirates clinched the NL pennant; but he was not on the Pirate playing roster for the 1960 World Series, resuming his full-time coaching duties.
-He earned a World Series ring when the Bucs triumphed in seven games over the New York Yankees.